What is an Add-Back? Understanding Adjusted EBITDA

 - M&A Advisory Firms and Private Equity

-What are Adjustments to Income or Normalized EBITA?
+What are Adjustments to Income or Normalized EBITA, including interest expenses?

-When selling your business, EBITDA add-backs help buyers understand the true profitability of your business more accurately.
+When selling your business, EBITDA add-backs help buyers understand the true profitability of your business and provide a clearer picture of the company’s earnings.
 These add-backs are expenses that the current owners paid but will no longer exist under new ownership.
 They are expenses that are considered unusual, non-recurring, or discretionary.

 Add-backs are part of your Seller’s Discretionary Earnings or SDE.
 Please read our article on what is SDE.
 The value of your business can increase if we can use your personal expenses in the addbacks and adjustments.
 The correct EBITDA adjustments with solid proof are critical to your successful exit strategy.